Kamaleshwaran-Valarmathi/Wanderlust/README.md

 - Apache Maven for building the project.
 - Spring Boot and Spring Framework dependencies.

-Certainly!
-Here's the updated installation section with an additional method for manually building the project after cloning it:

-Apologies for the oversight.
-You are right; the `target` directory is created after building the project using Maven.
-To clarify, I'll update the installation section to mention using an IDE for building the project.

 ## Installation

 To get the Wanderlust project up and running, follow these steps: